Deploy Domain Controller using Install From Media (IFM)

 For this reason, Microsoft enables us to deploy a DC using the Install From Media (IFM) method.
 Thus, we can considerably reduce the time it takes to complete replication.

-In fact, what we do is create a file with Active Directory data, something like an export, from an existing DC, and then import it into the new DC of the branch.
-Thus, it will only need to synchronize the changes between the export and its final import time to the new DC.
+In fact, we create a file with Active Directory data, something like an export, from an existing DC and then import it into the new DC of the branch.
+Thus, only the changes between the export and its final import time to the new DC will need to be synchronized.

 Before you proceed